The American Lawyer 2012 Report on Growth of Am Law 100 Firms

 LegalTechNY Discussion: Barriers to Social Media Adoption

-At LegalTechNY, Steve Mann, chief marketing officer of the Research & Litigation Solutions business at LexisNexis, posed this question to Stephen Fairley, chief executive officer of The Rainmaker Institute and myself: If we have passed the tipping point for firms to use social media, why are so many firms reluctant to dive in?
+At LegalTechNY, Steve Mann, chief marketing officer of the Research & Litigation Solutions business at LexisNexis, posed this question: If we have passed the tipping point for firms to use social media, why are so many firms reluctant to dive in?

 LFM Second Annual AmLaw 200 and Global 100 Mobile Web Survey